 Again, this is a no brainer but sometimes life has other plans.
 Always make it a point to go before you head out surfing and to always remove the suit properly when you do need to go.
 If you did do the deed, make sure to rinse your suit thoroughly with fresh water.
 You can use odour eliminators that are widely available to keep your suit smelling nice.

 TOP TIP!
-If your wettie has any velcro around the neck or zipper, be sure to fasten the hook part of the velcro so that it doesn’t connect with the neoprene material.
-If you allow the velcro to connect with the neoprene often, it will cause the material to bobble, and eventually you will get a hole in your suit!
+If your wettie has any velcro around the neck or zipper, be sure to fasten the hook part of the velcro so that it doesn’t connect with the neoprene.
+If you allow the velcro to connect with the neoprene, it will cause the material to bobble, and eventually you will get a hole in your suit!
 Not ideal!

 Storing Your Wetsuit